Materials-Consortia/OPTIMADE/optimade.rst

   Implementation notes:

-    - The strings used in the :field:`type` field are JSON type names encoded as strings, but they technically refer to the corresponding OPTIMADE data types.
+    - The strings used in the :field:`type` field are JSON type names encoded as strings, but they refer to the corresponding OPTIMADE data types.
       Nevertheless, for consistency across formats, the JSON type names MUST be used regardless of the standard type names of the output format.
       The motivation for this design decision is that it makes the JSON representation of a Property Definition a fully valid standard JSON Schema.